 - Granular role-based permission management

-- Device-level permission management (for example, allow specific users to use the web-based interface, but not the mobile application)
+- Application permission management (for example, allow specific users to use the web-based interface, but not a mobile application)

 - Integration with directory services for streamlined and secure user management